hongaar/bandersnatch/README.md

 _ℹ Assuming you have `ts-node` installed._

-Try running `ts-node foo.ts help` to see the auto-generated help output:
+Try running `ts-node foo.ts --help` to see the auto-generated help output:

 ```
 $ ts-node foo.ts help